-There are various reasons for constipation in babies, ranging from a change in formula milk to gastrointestinal ailments.
+There are various reasons for the newborn not pooping but passing gas, ranging from a change in formula milk to gastrointestinal ailments.
 Newborns may develop meconium constipation due to underlying conditions, such as meconium plug syndrome or gastrointestinal anomalies (3).
 You may read more about constipation in babies and its causes here.

 2. Changes in diet

 The following notable changes in the baby’s diet could affect the frequency of pooping (7).